amberstar/State/README.md

 *  Create a relationship to another model entity to specify the destination entity type as the associated value type.

 ### Raw value enums
-Raw value enums are enums that have a type, and each case has a value called the raw value.
-To create raw value enums in the modeler:

-1. Specify an entity as an enum as described in the enum section
+1. Specify an entity as an enum as described above

-2. Add the `State.Type` key  to **Entity** in the user-info part of the inspector
+2. Add the `State.Type` key to the **Entity** in the user-info part of the inspector

 3. Specify a type in the value field of the `State.Type`.